 Number Felt Board Sets

 Well, sure, I have felt sets to encourage all sorts of early learning skills!
-My Counting Cupcakes set builds number recognition.
+My Counting Cupcakes set builds number recognition (sorry–this set is currently out of stock).
 And as kids match and count the candles they use to decorate the cupcakes, they start to form an understanding of the quantity each number represents.
 Yep–play is learning.
 (Bonus: This set and the monkeys below also come with lists of fun books, plus some rhymes and songs that go with the themes.
 My pleasure.

 My Five Little Monkeys set specifically targets number recognition, since it’s got those cute numbers on those cute monkeys’ cute tummies!
 Wanna see them in all their cute jumping glory?
 Here’s a video to share with your kids, that will give you an idea of how casually you can point out numbers as you play.
 (PS Subscribe to my channel to get notifications of new videos!)